nasa/cumulus-docs/docs/deployment.md

     $ export AWS_SECRET_ACCESS_KEY=<AWS secret key>
     $ export AWS_REGION=<region>  # this should be us-east-1 unless told otherwise.

-If you don't want to set environment variables, access keys can be stored locally via the AWS CLI.
-[More information here.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+If you don't want to set environment variables, [access keys can be stored locally via the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ### Create a Deployer